microsoft/fluentui/packages/ie11-polyfills/README.md

 **IE11 CSS variables polyfill**

-Package to hold ie11 polyfill
+Package to hold ie11 polyfill that allows webpages that use css variables for styling to render correctly in ie11.
+It will also hold any future ie11 polyfills

 To import ie11-polyfill